Okerew/Neural-Web/README.md

 You can use vocabulary the converter assuming this json structure {"WORD": {"MEANINGS": [[...]], "ANTONYMS": [...], "SYNONYMS": [...]}} it will then output the correct structure for the neural web to read.

 Remember to use the security feature

-In training use a dataset which explains that hateful things are bad and morally correct things are good, to fix the problem.

 Only unix systems.